 If you want to be able to do the same, you should devote the third week to studying strong design concepts created by top creative directors in worldwide advertising agencies.
 This is best done by following blogs such as Ads of The World or I Believe In Advertising but feel free to do your own research.

-Why 3-week learning cycle works?
+Why does the 3-week learning cycle work?

 By following a 3-week learning cycle, you will develop all necessary design skills, not just technical know-how which most tutorials focus on.

 Because each week is focused on a specific aspect of design (theory, technical proficiency or concept creation), you have enough time to explore a topic in-depth without being overwhelmed or bored which makes it a great way of learning.